 If you have a Product Owner / Project Manager on your business side, it’s great.
-This specialist will be able to convey your company’s requests, while the specialist from the IT side will help to find the optimal solution for your individual goals and objectives.
+This specialist will be able to convey your company’s requests, while the specialist from the IT side will help with the necessary digital transformation services.

 If you don’t have such a specialist in your company, no worries, but we highly recommend to involve one from outside then.
 For instance, at NEKLO we provide expert DevOps services.
-Take a look, we can help you to support innovation, address new market challenges, and continually improve the processes during your business digital transformation.
+Take a look, we can help you to support innovation, address new market challenges, apply digital technology in business, and continually improve the processes during your business digital transformation.

 Step 3.
 Assess your business processes through an audit